Software-Testing-Project/Front-end/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Expo React Native]
 ## Available Scripts

 In the project directory, you can run: